-The Board, which is set up to control the Company and Group, meets formally at least four times a year and in the year under review met on eight occasions with all members present.
+The Board, which is set up to control the Company and Group, meets formally at least four times a year and in the year under review met on seven occasions with all members present, except for R A Stroulger from the last four board meetings.

 As at the year end the Board was composed of two Executive and two Non-Executive Directors.
 The Board considers its composition appropriate given the size of the company, its revenues and profitability.
-The Non-Executive Directors are considered by the Board to be independent in character and judgement, notwithstanding the fact that they may have shares in the Company, taking into account their detailed experience and long standing knowledge of the energy sector and personal contribution through the exercise of their skills and experience.
+The Non-Executive Directors are considered by the Board to be independent in character and judgement, notwithstanding the fact that they have shares in the Company, taking into account their detailed experience and long standing knowledge of the energy sector and personal contribution through the exercise of their skills and experience.